tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: updates on this theme
 	- TBD: now that hand is de-emphasized, need a better system for guessing what obj player means
 	- TBD: should be mostly based on class
+- TBD: assume that item in hand will be used for activity (e.g. attack)

 Sentence Structure: